LoginRadius/engineering-portal/content/engineering/guest-post/how-to-implement-jwt-authentication-in-deno/index.md

 With that out of the way, let's create an interface for your database.

-In your `schema` folder, create a file `user.ts`, import objectId from deno MongoDB URL, then define your schema, and export it.
+In your `schema` folder, create a file `user.ts`, import objectId from deno MongoDB URL, then define and export your schema.

 `schema.user.ts`